Frequently Asked Questions

 -

-There are many factors I considered when making the decision not to accept insurance.
-The primary ones are privacy, treatment considerations, reimbursement rates, and time spent on administrative tasks.
+There are many factors I considered when making the decision to not accept insurance.
+The primary reasons are: privacy, treatment considerations, reimbursement rates, and time spent on administrative tasks.

 Because of the populations I work with, privacy is an important concern.
 Insurance companies often require detailed notes and paperwork, including diagnostic information.
 This information becomes part of your permanent medical records.
 Additionally, I would not want another party interfering between our therapeutic relationship by, for example, limiting length of treatment or requiring a specific approach.